 ‘Future Farm’ to redefine dairy research and learning

-A £3m dairy research centre will open at Duchy College in spring 2020, driving improvements in efficiency, technology, animal health and welfare, and environmental best practice.
+A £3m dairy research centre will open at Duchy College in autumn 2020, driving improvements in efficiency, technology, animal health and welfare, and environmental best practice.

 The two-acre facility will include a host of features, including an ability to split the College’s commercial Holstein Friesians into three mini herds, allowing measuring and comparison of different management techniques.